lextm/blog/_posts/2006/2006-6-14-threading-in-indate.md

 ---
+description: This post is about .NET multi-threading used in InDate feature.
+excerpt_separator: <!--more-->
 layout: post
-title: "Threading in InDate"
-description: This post is about .NET multi-threading used in InDate feature.
-tags: Code-Beautifier-Collection Delphi
 permalink: /threading-in-indate-28d940bc7503
-excerpt_separator: <!--more-->
+tags: delphi code-beautifier-collection
+title: Threading in InDate
 ---
 (June 14, 2006)